cedadev/cc-yaml/README.md

 files containing parameters to call these base checks with.

 Currently all available *base checks* are in the [compliance-check-lib](https://github.com/joesingo/compliance-check-lib) repo (along with the base class required to create your own checks).
-To install:

 ### Example